Institutional policies and codes of conduct

 To meet membership requirements of the International Council of Voluntary Agencies (ICVA), a global network aiming to eliminate sexual exploitation within the UN and NGOs, HI has developed its own policy for protecting its beneficiaries against sexual exploitation and abuse.

-Through this policy, Handicap International expresses its determination to combat the sexual exploitation and abuse of aid beneficiaries by humanitarian workers.
+Through this policy, HIl expresses its determination to combat the sexual exploitation and abuse of aid beneficiaries by humanitarian workers.
 It is therefore implementing a series of measures intended to reduce risks on its programmes, whatever the context.

-• To all Handicap International staff, whether expatriates or national, throughout the federal network.
+- To all HI staff, whether expatriates or national, throughout the federal network.

-• To all people or entities who have signed a contract with Handicap International: consultants, day labourers, suppliers, partner organisations, etc.
+- To all people or entities who have signed a contract with HI: consultants, day labourers, suppliers, partner organisations, etc.

 Environmental approach